stefanofa/awesome/README.md

 *   [stormkit-io/app-stormkit-io](https://github.com/stormkit-io/app-stormkit-io) - Stormkit is an all in one solution for Full Stack Javascript applications.

-*   [stormkit-io/www-stormkit-io](https://github.com/stormkit-io/www-stormkit-io) - Stormkit is an infrastructure provider for modern javascript applications.
-It perfectly integrates with popular Git solutions.
+*   [stormkit-io/www-stormkit-io](https://github.com/stormkit-io/www-stormkit-io) - Stormkit is a self-hostable, highly performant and scalable PaaS for modern web applications.

 *   [leerob/vim-for-react-devs](https://github.com/leerob/vim-for-react-devs) - A bite-sized course to get you quickly productive with Vim.